nikos-rvnt/static_camera/README.md

 4) ./start_websocket.sh - to run websocket_client
 5) ./start_cam_algo.sh - to run algorithm for smoke/fire detection from static camera and drone thermal camera stream

+( if any of the above is not executable, you can force it to be, typing "sudo chmod +777 /path/to/file.extension" )

 ### image_processing dir includes python files of Smoke Detection algorithm

 - Subsense.py